Elena S. Pikulina

 Working Papers

-Subtle discrimination with Daniel Ferreira.
+Subtle discrimination, with Daniel Ferreira.
 Forthcoming at the Journal of Finance.

 Best Paper Award at the CSEF-RCFS Finance, Labor and Inequality Conference (Capri, Italy)